PSICQUIC/psicquic-documentation/PsicquicSpec_1_4_Soap.md

 **Important note**: the maximum number of interactions in XML format that can be returned by a SOAP request is **500**.
 If you want to retrieve more results, do an iteration of requests incrementing the _firstResult_ parameter by 500 until you reach the total number of results.

 ## Differences from previous versions ##

+### From version 1.3 ###

+  * The WSDL file has not been updated so the SOAP methods are the same as for the 1.3, 1.2 and 1.1 versions.
+  * psi-mi/tab28 is now accepted.
+The ResultSet returned by the SOAP service will contain the MITAB (2.5, 2.6, 2.7 or 2.8) as a String (same as for the previous versions explaining why the WSDL file has not been updated since version 1.1)

 ### From version 1.2 ###